Introduction

 ### Automations

-Define event-driven automations that fire when data is created, updated, or deleted.
+Define event-driven automations that fire when data changes, or cron-based automations that run on a schedule.
 Automations support scheduling, retries, conditional filters, and template variable resolution.

 ```typescript